openedx/paragon/src/SearchField/README.md

 notes:
 ---

-Sheets contain supplementary content and are anchored to the top, bottom, left or right edge of the screen.

 Search allows users to quickly find content.
 The ``Search field`` is made up of the ``Text field`` component and an optional ``Button`` component.

 ### Basic Usage